impronunciable/Tuiter/Readme.md

     });

-## Demo
+## Showcase

-A Tuiter + Express + Socket.io + Google Maps example demo is deployed [here](http://pure-waterfall-1016.herokuapp.com).
-You can find the code [here](https://github.com/danzajdband/Tuiter/tree/master/examples/map).
+You can find Projects and demos using Tuiter [here](http://zajdband.com.ar/tuiter-showcase.html)

 ## Features